kenso312/nestjs-v10-webpack-boilerplate/README.md

 ### Pino Logger

 We used [nestjs-pino](https://github.com/iamolegga/nestjs-pino) to auto-log every request metadata and response time.
-We also centralized Pino config in `app.config.ts` for `main.js` reuse it.
+We also centralized Pino config in `app.config.ts` for `main.ts` reuse it.

 ### Swagger